Back to Forests

 Existentially.

-It explains what no other worldview can:
+It explains what no other story of reality can:

 • Why you exist